Advisory Council

 Boston, Massachusetts

-Dr. Jessica Liebowitz is a Research Scientist in Computer Science at Brandeis, where she has helped launch the Data Science Internal (DSI) Internship.
-This project creates partnerships between undergraduates in data science and administrative offices across the university.
-It oversees the experiential learning of participating students, and tracks the impact of bringing data science, machine learning, and artificial intelligence into higher ed operations.
-It grew out of Dr. Liebowitz’s and Professor Tim Hickey’s data analytic research on the higher ed workforce.
+Dr. Jessica Liebowitz is a Research Scientist in Computer Science at Brandeis University, where she is co-founder and co-director of the Data Science Internal Internship (DSII).
+This project creates partnerships between top-performing undergraduates in data science/artificial intelligence and administrative offices across the university.
+It oversees the experiential learning of participating students, who work directly with administrative leaders to increase the university’s organizational effectiveness through innovations in data science, machine learning, and artificial intelligence.
+It grew out of Dr. Liebowitz’s and Professor Tim Hickey’s data analytic research into the supply and demand of fastest growing skills within the higher ed sector.

-Dr Liebowitz also serves as the Chair of the Advisory Council for the Brandeis University Consortium for the Teaching of Hebrew Language and Culture.
+Dr. Liebowitz also serves as the Chair of the Advisory Council for the Brandeis University Consortium for the Teaching of Hebrew Language and Culture.
 She is a long-time supporter of the professionalization of Hebrew language learning.
-While at Middlebury College as special advisor to the Chair of the Board, Dr Liebowitz helped support the creation of the Middlebury School of Hebrew in 2007 and served on its first Advisory Board.
-Dr Liebowitz is currently a student in the Hebrew language program at Brandeis.
+While at Middlebury College as special advisor to the Chair of the Board, Dr. Liebowitz helped support the creation of the Middlebury School of Hebrew in 2007 and served on its first Advisory Board.
+Dr Liebowitz was recently appointed to the Board of Directors of Fulbright Israel, is a member of the Council on Foreign Relations, and a founding former Board member of the Natan Fund.
+She is currently a student in the Hebrew language program at Brandeis.

 Dr. Liebowitz holds a PhD from Harvard University, BA from Yale University, and Honorary Doctorate from Middlebury College.